Engage Visually aim is to work with people in visually engaging and creative ways.

 Debbie continues to develop skills and knowledge as she works on different projects.
 Debbie has a belief in social and environmental justice and wellbeing and empowerment for individuals, communities and the environment.
 Sharing and growing knowledge, she believes, is central to all of these aims, “We have great potential to create solutions together, harness our strengths, and to thrive.”

-Debbie has just one pair of hands and so when the task calls for more than one pair of hands we have a team of trusted and talented associates who add to our capacity for work being planned.
+Debbie has just one pair of hands and so when the task calls for the need for more hands we have a team of trusted and talented associates, both graphic facilitators, graphic recorders, and those who blend the practices, our associates add to our capacity and creativity for work being planned.

-As a member of the International Forum of Visual Practitioners Debbie is passionate about actively sharing and growing best practice, finding solutions to new and old issues and being part of keeping creativity at the centre when bringing people together to solve problems, discuss issues, create ideas and everything in-between and beyond.
+As a member of the International Forum of Visual Practitioners, Debbie is passionate about actively sharing and growing great practice, finding solutions to new and old issues, and being part of keeping creativity at the center when bringing people together to solve problems, discuss issues, create ideas and everything in-between and beyond.